sophiaachungg/constitutional-ai/README.md

 ### Limitations
 - Still uses human labels for helpfulness (only harmlessness is AI-supervised)
 - Principles themselves are human-designed
-- Quality depends on base model's instruction-following ability
+- Quality of CAI depends on base model's instruction-following ability

 ## Appendix
 ### Example of the CAI Approach